rszylkowski/rs_ping/README.md

   - **Error**: Any error encountered while sending the packet.
 - **Customizable Options**: Configure the number of packets, interval between packets, and delay before starting.

+This tool is currently under development.
+The list of features reflects the functionality available in the current release.
+Current version: **0.1.0**.

 ## Requirements
 - Rust (latest stable version)